ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 To promote a read-only replica from the UI, click the **Promote Read-Only Replica** button.

 Upon promotion, the read-only replica terminates its connection to the source DB instance and becomes a stand-alone {{site.data.keyword.databases-for-mysql}} deployment.
 The deployment can start accepting and running read and write operations, backups are enabled, and it is issued its own admin user.
-A new data member is added so the deployment becomes a cluster with two data members.
-This increases the cost as it is billed at the same per member consumption rate, but the deployment has two members instead of one.
+A new data member is added so the deployment becomes a cluster with three data members.
+This increases the cost as it is billed at the same per member consumption rate, but the deployment has three members instead of one.

 When you promote a read-only replica, you can skip the initial backup that would normally be taken upon promotion.
 Skipping the initial backup means that your replica becomes available more quickly, but there is no immediate backup available.
 You can start an on-demand backup once the promotion process is complete.